mosaiks-capstone/Modeling/README.md

 ## Requirements

+Most modern persoanl computers will be able to run the modelling notebook.
+Despite this there is a minimum ammount of comfort with python needed in order to use or adapt this code responsibly, including installing python and managing environments.

 A properly configured python environment can be created through the provided `environment.yml` file.
 To build this environment open a terminal and run
 ```bash
 conda env create -f environment.yml